SocraticPhoenix/Shnap/README.md

 # Shnap
 #### Snap but with an h!

+Probably won't be doing more work on this

 -------------------------------------

 Shnap is a dynamically typed, object-oriented, classless scripting langauge where every statement is an expression.